rapidsai/jupyterlab-nvdashboard/README.md

 ----------

 We want to give Jupyter users rich and real-time dashboards while they work.
-This can be useful for tracking ...
+This can be useful for tracking quantities like the following:

 -  Computational resources like CPU, Memory, and Network
 -  External instruments or detectors